dtmehr/startup/README.md

   - retrieving bracelets
   - submitting selected bracelets
   - managing cart
+  (all of these functions can be found in the shop.js, and index.js files)
 - **DB** - Store users, bracelets, and bracelets purchased in database.
 - **Login** - Register and login users.
 Credentials securely stored in database.
 Bracelets will not be available without a valid credital.
 - **WebSocket** - Amount of bracelets purchased is recorded to show "best selling" bracelet